TebaldiLab/cellmarkeraccordion/README.md

 ```
 ![Annotation_pbmc](https://github.com/user-attachments/assets/9fea9931-a0b7-47bf-8748-b6ef614acfc5)

-Or you can use raw counts matrix and specify cluster's id for each cell.
+Or you can use raw counts matrix and specify cluster's id for each cell:
 ```bash
 # Input: raw counts and clusters id
 raw_counts <- GetAssayData(data, assay="RNA", slot='counts')